Cavlon/progblack_learninglog/log.md

 <img src="./images/page square.png" alt="square window" width="800">

 ## Entry 4 - 26/03/23
-Recently I decided to start learning how to implement a database using typescript, I managed to find an npm package 'prisma' that enabled me to create and manage a database locally as well as provide a gui to display the database.
-After installing it, I followed the tutorial they provide (https://www.prisma.io/docs/getting-started/quickstart) to get accustomed to the API and after completing the short tutorial, I experimented further by adding new additional relations to the database to ensure I had a good idea of how to operate it.
+Recently I decided to start learning how to implement a database using TypeScript, I found an npm package 'prisma' that enabled me to create and manage a database locally and it provides a GUI to display the database.
+I followed the tutorial they provide (https://www.prisma.io/docs/getting-started/quickstart) to get accustomed to the API and after completing the short tutorial, I experimented further by adding new additional relations to the database to ensure I had a good idea of how to operate it.
 I created a simple social media database where users, posts, topics and comments are stored separately and are connected via relations.
-I am now able to create, update and delete relations as well as query them.
+I am now able to create, update and delete relations as well as query them, it has also allowed me to implement asynchronous functions in TypeScript and utilise more advanced features using promises and interfaces.

 Schema using prisma: